clemenko/jenkinsworld2018/readme.md

 Creating a Secure Supply Chain of images is vitally important.
 Every organization needs to weigh ALL options available and understand the security risks.
 Having so many options for images makes it difficult to pick the right ones.
 Ultimately every organization needs to know the provenance of all the images, even when trusting an upstream image from store.docker.com.
 Once the images are imported into the infrastructure, a vulnerability scan is vital.
 Docker Trusted Registry with Image Scanning gives insight into any vulnerabilities.
 Finally, everything needs to be automated with Jenkins to provide a succinct audit trail.

 ## What You Will Learn
-This reference architecture describes the components that make up a Secure Supply Chain.
+This post describes the components that make up a Secure Supply Chain.
 Topics include using Git, Jenkins, and [the Docker Store](http://store.docker.com) to feed the supply chain.
 All the tools listed and demonstrated within this reference architecture can be replaced with alternatives.
 The Secure Supply Chain can be broken into three stages:

 - Stage 1 is a code repository.
 - Stage 2 is Continuous Integration.